kylexqian/RTOS-RPi-446/README.md

 done, and if it all went well, reconnect to the Pi and run `run boot_kyu` in u-boot, or simply power cycle it.
 Hello Kyu!

+## Kyu
+You can type `help` to see a list of the preinstalled shell functions.
+Run `k 0` to do regression tests and confirm that all the basic functionality is working.

 ## Dependencies
 ```ini
 # This list is the single point of authority for project dependencies